Primary Antibodies for Neuroscience

 The Brain Atlas

 The brain is the most complex and fascinating organ of the human body.
-The Brain Atlas, a section of the large Human Protein Atlas project, explores the spatial profiling and distribution of protein expression in the mammalian brain integrating data from human, pig and mouse brains.
+The Brain Atlas, a section of the Human Protein Atlas project, explores the spatial profiling and distribution of protein expression in the mammalian brain by integrating data from human, pig, and mouse brains.

 The Glioma Proteome

 Gliomas are tumors with an estimated origin from glial cells, accounting for approximately 80% of all malignant intracranial tumors.
-Gliomas are classified according to cell type of origin, differentiation and malignancy grade.
+Gliomas are classified according to the cell type of origin, differentiation, and malignancy grade.
 The glioma proteome is built using TCGA transcriptomics and antibody-based protein data.

 Neuroscience Blog Posts